Span | A Collection of Poems by David A. Martin

 _____________________________________________________________________________

-David is a writer who has been informally inspiring, coaching and mentoring his local and global community for years.
+David is a writer who has been informally inspiring, coaching and ministering to his local and global community for years.
 Through his mindfulness practice, work with teachers and a journey through a broad spectrum of life challenges and experiences he has received deep insights into the nature of perception and energy, which not only inform his poetry and writings, but which also allow him to guide others through the challenges of personal inner work on their path towards empowerment.
-In the past year he has formalized this service through his calling as a certified Maven Method TM coach.
+In 2012 he formalized this service through his calling as a certified Maven Method TM life-coach and started Empowered Path life coaching and programs.

-Although he has traveled quite a bit in the United States and abroad, he has made Colorado his home since 1995 and currently resides in the beautiful Ponderosa Pine forested foothills of Beulah, Colorado.
+Although he has traveled quite a bit in the United States and abroad, he has made Colorado his home since 1995.
+He currently resides in the beautiful Ponderosa Pine forests of the Wet Mountain foothills of Beulah, Colorado where he manages The PINES of Beulah guest cabins.

 His first book of poetry, Span (Rhizome Publishing, 2011, 2012) was published as an eBook in 2011 and recently published in paperback in 2012.
 His publishing credits include poems published in the books Peaceful Poetry to Love Your Societal Consciousness (Ann McCall 2001) and Baby Blessings (Harmony Books, 2002) as well as in Poetry Motel, Junction, Mountain Alchemy and articles in the Pueblo P.U.L.P. and the Mountain Park News.